saltydk/matcharr/README.md

 ```
 "path_mappings": {
   "/mnt/unionfs/Media/": "/data/",
-  "/data/Movies/": "/movies/"
+  "/mnt/unionfs/Media/Movies/": "/movies/",
+  "/mnt/unionfs/Media/TV/": "/tv/"
 },
 ```
 You can add as many mapping entries as you'd like as long as the values on the right are unique.
-Script, using the above example, checks if the path in Plex/Emby starts with /data/ or /movies/ and replaces it with the corresponding value set in the config.
-So enter the path that is used in your Sonarr/Radarr instance and then the corresponding path in Plex/Emby.
-If you have no need for path mapping you can just leave it as is.
+Script, using the above example, checks if the path starts with /data/, /tv/ or /movies/ and replaces it with the corresponding value set in the config.
+So enter the path that is used in your Sonarr/Radarr/Plex/Emby instances and then the corresponding path on the host that is running the script.

 #### Arr Section
 ```